BooleanCat/go-functional/README.md

 $ go-functional int
 ```

-You could then use the generated `fint` package to find those primes:
+You then use the generated `fint` package to find primes:

 ```go
 type Counter struct {